 Please include the previous reference when you use the FOAMM application.

-The files required for the use of the FOAMM application.
+The files required for the use of the FOAMM application on a Windows operating system.

 A manual providing a simple user’s guide to FOAMM.